Introduction

 The Hybrid Reality

-In production, the most capable systems use both.
-You fine-tune a model to follow instructions and speak in your company's brand voice, and then you layer a RAG system on top to provide the actual facts.
-This "Fine-Tuned RAG" approach maximizes both domain-specific behavior and real-time informational accuracy.
+In real work, the best systems use both.
+You train a model to follow rules and speak in your brand voice.
+Then, you use a search system (RAG) on top to give it the actual facts.
+This "Mixed" approach gives you the best behavior and the most accurate info at the same time.

 Hardware Economics: The Cost of VRAM